Ashu-kumar40/CSS-Animation/README.md

 ## Requirements

-To follow along with the tutorial, you should have a basic understanding of HTML, CSS, and JavaScript.
+To follow along with the tutorial, you should have a basic understanding of HTML and CSS.
 You should also have a text editor and a web browser installed on your local machine.

 ## Contributions